Looking for more in Learning?

 Reading Schools Fund

-Applications for the Reading Schools Fund 2025/26 are now open.
+Applications for the Reading Schools Fund 2025/26 are now closed.
+The following information is for reference only.

-We are looking to fund projects and purchases that will help your school achieve Reading School accreditation.
+We fund projects and purchases that will help your school achieve Reading School accreditation.
 Grants of up to £500 are available to purchase:

 - Books or reading materials for your school